espinr/eudi-srv-web-issuing-frontend-eudiw-py/README.md

 Yes.
 Please see how in [api_docs/pre-authorized.md](api_docs/pre-authorized.md).

-### H. Can I run the issuer in a Docker container?
+### H. Can I run the issuer front end in a Docker container?

 Yes.
 Please see how in [Install Docker](install.md#6-docker).

-### I. Where can I find reference revocation service information.

-Information and guides on the revocation service can be found in the following [repository](https://github.com/eu-digital-identity-wallet/eudi-srv-statuslist-py).

 ## How to contribute